sedhha/policy_mate/docs/devpost-pitch.md

 Balancing AI autonomy with compliance accuracy demanded careful prompt engineering and validation workflows.
 We developed **confidence scoring** and **human-in-the-loop** mechanisms for critical decisions.

+**5. API Gateway timeout Issues**

+Due to API gateway timeout issues, we were still not able to deploy a sustainable version as we were not using streaming.
+We tried multiple approach like setting up SQS and polling mechanism but none seem to have worked and so we decided to run and test locally.
+By the time this goes live, we would be working on the same and hopefully be able to make the APIs fully streamable along with FE changes.

+**6. AgentCore unexpected bugs**

+During integration and testing we did face a lot of unexpected agent core bugs -

+- Sometimes we got a strange message - tool_count is more than agent count something.
+- We tried to use browser tool in our sub agent (which was invoked by supervisor agent) - but it failed with some cryptic error.
+Also playwright dependency is heavy enough and since we were following a mono repo design we ended up bloating our python libraries - great learning for project organisation.

 ### Tool Refactoring Journey

 Many tools started as Lambda functions for V1 Bedrock agents with YML schema definitions.
 We refactored them to work seamlessly with Strands: